appseconnect/docs/_posts/Workflow-Management/Quickstart/2018-09-19-steps-to-create-your-first-workflow.md

 ![Adding-Touchpoint](/staticfiles/workflow-management/media/Adding-Touchpoint.png)

-* Once you’ve provided the details, click OK.
+* Once you've provided the details, click OK.
 The touchpoint will be added.
-Also Add an ‘End’ node
+Also Add an 'End' node

 ![StartEnd-Node](/staticfiles/workflow-management/media/StartEnd-Node.png)

-* Connect the ‘Start’ Node with the starting point of the touchpoint.
+* Connect the 'Start' Node with the starting point of the touchpoint.
 Also Connect the End node with the touchpoint.

 ![StartEnd-NodeConnected](/staticfiles/workflow-management/media/StartEnd-NodeConnected.png)

-Click on ‘Save’.
+Click on 'Save'.
 The workflow is now ready to be executed.

 * After all the steps have been completed - Agent & Cloud Configuration, the workflow is ready to be run.